RCCA security

-Replayable CCA security (RCCA security) is a security notion in cryptography that relaxes the older notion of Security against Chosen-Ciphertext Attack (CCA, more precisely adaptive security notion CCA2): all CCA-secure systems are RCCA secure but the converse is not true.
-The claim is that for a lot of use cases, CCA is too strong and RCCA suffices.
-Nowadays a certain amount of cryptographic scheme are proved RCCA-secure instead of CCA secure.
-It was introduced in 2003 in a research publication by Ran Canetti, Hugo Krawczyk and Jesper B. Nielsen.
+Replayable CCA security (RCCA security) is a security notion in cryptography that relaxes the older notion of security against a chosen-ciphertext attack (CCA, more precisely adaptive security notion CCA2).
+All CCA-secure systems are RCCA secure but the converse is not true.
+The claim is that for many use cases, CCA is too strong, and RCCA suffices.
+A certain number of cryptographic schemes have now been proved to be RCCA-secure, instead of CCA secure.

+The term was introduced in 2003 in a research publication by Ran Canetti, Hugo Krawczyk and Jesper B. Nielsen.